 Articles in Peer-Reviewed Journals

 - Taliaferro, Lindsay, Joanna Mishtal, Veenod L. Chulani, Meagan Acevedo, Tiernan C. Middleton, and Marla E. Eisenberg.
 2019.
-In Review.
 “Communicating Effectively with Sexual Minority Youth: Perspectives of Young Adults and Healthcare Providers.”
-LGBT Health Journal
+Acta Scientific Paediatrics 2(10):32-39

 - Mishtal, Joanna.
 2019.
 “Reproductive Governance and the (Re)definition of Human Rights in Poland.”
 Medical Anthropology: Cross-Cultural Studies in Health and Illness 38(2):182-194.